-Life doesn’t always go according to plan, something 2020 has taught everyone.
-That’s why you need a plan.
+Life doesn’t always go according to plan - that’s why you need a plan.

 Today, Craig Dyer is the successful founder of Plan C Group, a collection of companies including an independent record label (Plan C Records), an event management and promotion company (Plan C Promotions) and a social enterprise (Plan Change).